What is the Corporate Sustainability Reporting Directive (CSRD)?

 CSRD stands for Corporate Sustainability Reporting Directive.
 It requires certain EU-based companies to disclose non-financial information, focusing on environmental, social, and governance (ESG) aspects in their annual reports.
 It aims to promote transparency and sustainability.

-Large EU-based entities, both listed and unlisted, and subsidiaries of non-EU parent companies meeting specific criteria based on balance sheet totals, net turnovers, and employee counts fall under the CSRD's scope.
+Large EU-based entities, both listed and unlisted, and subsidiaries of non-EU parent companies meeting specific criteria based on net turnover, and employee count fall under the CSRD's scope.

 CSRD affects non-EU-based subsidiaries connected to EU-regulated markets through their parent companies.
 It also impacts businesses indirectly involved in EU-based value chains due to disclosures related to ESG impacts.